 Welcome to the Myst fanpage!
-Myst is a puzzle game with a very interesting story (and so are all the others).
-It was released in 1993 by the Miller Brothers, Rand and Robyn Miller, who were also the actors in the game and founded Cyan.
+All of the games in the Myst series are puzzle games with very interesting stories.
+Myst was released in 1993 by the Miller Brothers, Rand and Robyn Miller, who were also the actors in the game and founded Cyan.

 Cyan’s newest release is Obduction, released on August 22, 2016.

-Riven was released in 1997 and is considered to be the best in the series (I agree).
-It was released on 5 CDs, but it was rereleased along with Myst and Exile in the 10th Anniversary DVD Edition.
+Riven was released in 1997 and is considered to be the best in the series.
+It was released on 5 CDs, but it was rereleased along with Myst and Exile in the 10th Anniversary DVD Edition (2003).

 Myst: Masterpiece Edition was released in 1999 and realMyst was released in 2000.
 They were being really quick with releases.
 Myst: Masterpiece Edition has 24-bit graphics, but made the imager soundtrack looping by cutting out everyone’s favorite part of it.
 How sad. 😦 It also had a hint system. 😀 Cool new features! 😉

-A linking book fell down on the ground and I touched it and… No wait, that’s not how it happened 😉
+A linking book fell down on the ground, and I opened it and touched the moving image and… No wait, that’s not how it happened 😉

-Just before we got our laptop, I was thinking about the Myst Walkthrough that Mr. Eight-Three-One (Recommended Youtuber, rarely uploads but when he does it’s a treat!) uploaded.
+Just before we got our laptop, I was thinking about the Myst Walkthrough that Mr. Eight-Three-One (Recommended Youtuber, rarely uploads but when he does it’s a treat!
+Check out his Twitter accounts for more frequent updates about his life) uploaded.
 I searched for Myst.
-My brother came, saw it, bought the GOG RealMyst: Masterpiece Edition when we got the laptop and installed Windows 7 and its silly drivers and Arch Linux, installed on lappy, it ran instantly (Rhymey), took notes for a few days and finished it.
+My brother came, saw it, bought the GOG RealMyst: Masterpiece Edition when we got the laptop and installed Windows 7 and its silly drivers and Arch Linux, installed Myst on lappy, it ran beautifully instantly (Rhymey), took notes for a few days and finished it.
 That’s it! 😉 (Note: The version we bought ran perfectly because I ran it on Windows 7 32-bit and it was GOG and it was RealMyst Masterpiece Edition; that’s my explanation for the biased comment above.)